joseeden/All-Things-DevOps/pages/001-Notes/001-Devops-Handbook.md

 ## Common Myths about DevOps

-- test <br>
-sdsdsdsd

-- **DevOps is only for startups**
+- **DevOps is only for startups**<br>
 Various organizations, regardless of whether they are a new-comer or an already established titan in the tech industry, have been able to transform their architecture, technical practices, and culture that create amazing outcomes that  we associate with DevOps.

 - **DevOps replaces Agile**
 DevOps principles and practices are compatible with Agile, with many observing that DevOps as a logical continuation of the Agile journey.
 The goal is to have our code in an "always deployable state" at the end of each iteration.